 Processes are those natural business activities that produce value, serve customers and generate income.
 All organizations have business processes.

 What follows is ISM’s 10-step methodology for reviewing and enhancing business processes.
 These steps will help ensure process excellence as part of a customer strategy implementation.
-Possible customer strategies may include but are not limited to: Digital Transformation, Customer Relationship Management (CRM), Social Media Communities, Customer Engagement, Data & Analytics, & Emerging Technologies.
+Possible customer strategies may include but are not limited to: Digital Transformation, Customer Relationship Management (CRM), Digital Customer Communities, Customer Engagement, Data & Analytics, & Emerging Technologies.

 Step 1: Meet with the Business Process Participants to Plan an Initial Schedule